p0nce/d-idioms/idioms/How does D improve on C++17&#63;.md

 ## No need for C++ template's heroes

 The easier and more powerful templates in D allow the _average_ programmer to create meta-programs routinely.
 Not just one programmer in your team which happen to be comfortable with them.

+&nbsp;

+## Downsides

+For balance, here are the downsides **(opinionated again)**:

+- D has a way smaller (growing) community.
+- C++ has nice, composable RAII.
+D has a more complicated story with resources.
+- D is easy to start using but not that easy to use really well.
+Hence, this website.
+- Not every purpose is compatible with a GC.